X2FD/LVIS-INSTRUCT4V/README.md

 ## Introduction

-We introduce a fine-grained visual instruction dataset, LVIS-INSTRUCT4V-220K, which contains *220K* visually aligned and context-aware instructions produced by prompting the powerful GPT-4V with images from LVIS.
+We introduce a fine-grained visual instruction dataset, LVIS-INSTRUCT4V, which contains *220K* visually aligned and context-aware instructions produced by prompting the powerful GPT-4V with images from LVIS.
+Please refer to the [Arxiv paper](https://arxiv.org/abs/2311.07574) for more details.

 ## Usage